🎮

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Linux: JELOS (Unofficial) also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.

 RK2023 leaves the strongest impression when you frame it as a recommendation for buyers who want a serious all-rounder with room for tougher systems.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually RK2023 (WiFi model), followed by PowKiddy RGB30, because that is where the shape of the market around it comes into focus.
-A useful verdict should leave the reader more curious, but also more precise.
+That is what a good review should do: not close the conversation, but sharpen the next choice.

 Games shown here match systems this handheld can run at a B grade or better.